threefoldtecharchive/zosctl/README.md

 ## Where to get started.

-Don't forget to intstall ZeroTier and configure the right network:
+Don't forget to intstall ZeroTier and configure zerotier networks:

+- a dedicated, private zerotier network on which one or more private Zero-OS's have been booted with the development flag enabled and a controlling laptop is connected by the zerotier client.
+This allows direct interaction with these nodes.
 - connect to network ```9bee8941b5717835``` which is the public network of ThreeFold Grid.
+The actual hardware nodes are no longer available for testing purposes but the ZOS client can be used to manage containers on virtual Zero-OS deployments.
+For reserving capacity and deploying virtual Zero-OS's please see the instructions [here](https://github.com/threefoldfoundation/info_grid/tree/development/docs/developers/capacity_reservation)

 A quick and easy tutorial [can be found here](doc/tutorials/jumpscale_container_fresh_install.md)